-If you’ve watched the movie Back to the Future (1985), then you would undoubtedly remember the way that Doc Brown discovers a novel technique to send Marty from the year 1955 to the year 1985.
-In order to power the time machine, however, he needed a humongous amount of power.
-With no plutonium available, he surmised that only lightning carried enough energy to power the time machine.
-So that’s precisely what he used; since he knew precisely when and where a lightning strike would occur, he used the power of lightning to send Marty back to the future!
+If you’ve ever watched the movie Back to the Future (1985), then you probably remember the way Doc Brown discovers a novel technique to send Marty from the year 1955 to the year 1985.
+In order to power the time machine, he needed an enormous amount of energy.
+With no plutonium available, he surmised that only lightning carried enough energy to adequately power the time machine.
+Since he knew precisely when and where a lightning strike would occur, he used the power of lightning to send Marty back to the future!
 Pretty neat, huh?

-Thinking along those same lines, have you ever wondered if we can harness the energy of a lightning strike?
+Thinking along those same lines, have you ever wondered whether we can harness energy from a resounding lightning strike?

-Every time we hear a rumble in the sky, you invariably look up and see some flashy zig-zag patterns of lightning criss-crossing the sky.
+Every time you hear a rumble in the sky, seconds later, you invariably look up and see some flashy zig-zag patterns of lightning criss-crossing the sky.
 Basically, lightning is an electric current that primarily forms inside clouds, but sometimes forms between the clouds and the ground, resulting in what we call a bolt of lightning.

 Power of a Lightning Strike

-Lightning is not only bright, but also hot!
-The temperature of lightning is around 27,000 degrees Celsius, which is roughly 6 times hotter than the Sun!
-This means that when a lightning strike occurs, it burns the surrounding air at this huge temperature.
-Lightning carries approximately 5 billion joules of energy, which is a massive amount.
-To understand it better, let’s compare it to petrol, a very common and widely used source of energy.
-A single bolt of lightning carries as much energy as 145 liters of petrol can produce!
+Lightning is not only bright, but also hot.
+The temperature of lightning is around 27,000 degrees Celsius, which is roughly six times hotter than the surface of the sun!
+When a lightning strike occurs, it can burn the surrounding air due to its extreme temperature.
+Lightning carries few billion joules of energy.
+To put that in perspective, a single bolt of lightning can carry as much energy as a few hundred liters of gasoline.

-Electrical energy and power have a simple relation; electric power can be calculated by dividing the value of energy by time.
-Since a high amount of energy is passed through the air in a infinitesimally small time (never more than a few microseconds), the electrical power associated with lightning is very high too.
+Energy and power have a simple relation—electric power can be calculated by dividing the value of energy by time.
+Since a high amount of energy is passed through the air in an infinitesimally small amount of time (a few microseconds), the electrical power associated with lightning is also very high.

-Lightning is a tremendous source of energy… there is no doubt about that.
-However, it’s best that you make use of it only when you are in a very, very desperate situation, such as when you’re stuck in time, and are fortunate enough to have a genius like Doc Brown standing right next to you!
+Lightning, theoretically, is a tremendous source of energy.
+However, it’s best that you make use of it only when you’re in a very, very desperate situation, such as when you’re stuck in the wrong time and are fortunate enough to have a genius like Doc Brown standing beside you!